 Behind the running of backs Elmer Angsman and Charley Trippi, who each scored a pair of touchdowns, the Cardinals outlasted the Eagles 28-21 to grab the team’s first NFL title since 1925.
 It was a wonderful holiday present for the loyal and frigid fans who had supported the team through some extremely difficult years in the early 40s, including a record 29 game losing streak.

-Unfortunately, that championship gift 73 years ago was the last one for the Cardinals, a streak that is now the longest in professional sports.
+Unfortunately, that gift 73 years ago was the last championship for the team now called the Arizona Cardinals, a streak that is now the longest in professional sports.
 But for one shining moment, the Cardinals—and their fans—enjoyed the best Christmas present imaginable…

 Interested in more from host Joe Ziemba?
 You can see him on the other side of the mic as a guest on The Football History Dude podcast talking about the history of the Chicago Cardinals and his book When Football Was Football.